RLittlesII/rodneylittlesii/drafts/posts/i-declare.md

 ## Je pense donc, je suis

-[Rene Descartes](https://en.wikipedia.org/wiki/Cogito,_ergo_sum) coined the term "I think, therefore I am."
 When I was younger I looked at a lot of the philiosophy/mathemetician types that wrote books, and I studied french.
-This quote always resonated with me.
-Indulge me while I play on this to make my way the long way around a point.
+This quote always resonated with me.[Rene Descartes](https://en.wikipedia.org/wiki/Cogito,_ergo_sum) coined the term "I think, therefore I am.".
+Indulge me while I play on this to make my way the long way around a point?

 ## Functional programming is hard